gokulra2006-del/FinanceSystem/README.md

 SentinelIQ runs a panel of specialized LLM agents over a portfolio.
 They argue, stress-test positions, flag cognitive biases in the user's own trading history, and hold risky trades for review before they go through.
+The premise: a single model scoring a trade hides its blind spots, but a panel of agents with different mandates surfaces disagreement worth paying attention to.

 ## Features